NourEldin-Ali/BPDML/README.md

 # TOOL

 # EVALUATIONS
-## UNDEERSTANDABILITY OF OUR SOLUTION
+## UNDERSTANDABILITY OF OUR SOLUTION

 ## USABILITY OF OUR SOULUTION